noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.14.

-A figure showing the average number of California sheephead around two of the Channel Islands (dark blue) and on the mainland (light blue) from 2000 - 2015.
-Data source: SBC LTER; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)
+A figure showing the average number of California sheephead around two of the Channel Islands (dark blue) and on the mainland (light blue) from 2000 to 2015.
+Data source: SBC LTER; Figure credit: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html).

 ### Details